Is There a Breast Mesh Lawsuit?

 The growing concerns over breast mesh implants follow a long history of similar problems involving surgical mesh products made by many of the same companies now under investigation.

 For decades, manufacturers such as C.R.
 Bard, Ethicon, and Atrium have faced transvaginal mesh lawsuits and hernia mesh lawsuits over similar products that caused infection, erosion, and tissue damage.
-Despite billions paid in settlements and years of public safety warnings, these same companies introduced new mesh products for use in the breast—again without adequate testing or FDA approval.
+Despite billions paid in settlements and years of public safety warnings, these same companies sold many similar mesh products, which were widely used in the breast—again without adequate testing or FDA approval.

 Transvaginal Mesh Failures